Written by Annamaria

 One of the things you notice when you first come to Sweden is how international the student community is.
 Over the past 3 years, I have met people from all the corners of the world.
 Shared experience of studying abroad can connect people, no matter where you come from.

-I drank tea with dates during an evening with my Iranian friend, went for a regular coffee with my French friend, had a traditional (extremely spicy) dinner with my Indian friends, went for a Christmas dinner with my Swedish friends, had a movie with a friend from Italy and a friend from Chile, and had deep discussions with my friends from China and Moldova.
+I drank tea with dates during an evening with my Iranian friend, went for a regular coffee with my French friend, had a traditional (extremely spicy) dinner with my Indian friends, went for a Christmas dinner with my Swedish friends, had a movie night with a friend from Italy and a friend from Chile, and had deep discussions with my friends from China and Moldova.
 The world suddenly became much smaller and more interconnected than it seemed before. 🌍

 Unlimited opportunities